tyharg/formanew-platform-do/CONTRIBUTING.md

 ## License

-By contributing to SeaNotes, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to FormaNew, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ---

-Thank you for contributing to SeaNotes!
+Thank you for contributing to FormaNew!
 Your contributions help make this project better for everyone.